 The best part?
 Since roof coating is painted on as a liquid and it then solidifies within hours, it's not too difficult for motivated homeowners to do it themselves.

-To make sure you receive the longest possible manufacturers warranty available to you, it's important to have any roof project completed by a licensed roofing contractor, as most manufacturers only grant a full warranty for their materials when installed by a professional.
-However, for the homeowner who prefers to cut costs and take matters in to their own hands, roof coating is the best way to save your old flat or metal roof from a full replacement all while setting yourself up to enjoy years of future savings on energy costs.
+To make sure you receive the longest possible manufacturers warranty available to you, it's important to have any roofing project completed by a licensed roofing contractor, as most manufacturers only grant a full warranty for their materials when installed by a professional.
+However, for the homeowner who prefers to cut costs and take matters into their own hands, a roof coating is the best way to save your old flat or metal roof from a full replacement all while setting yourself up to enjoy years of future savings on energy costs.

 Roofing Company Maui

 - Garden / Landscaping / Patio — 263

 - Cleaning / Maintenance — 144

 - Improvements / Remodeling — 131